cebe/yii2-lifecycle-behavior/README.md

 Yii 2 lifecycle behavior
 ========================

-Define the lifecycle of a model by defining allowed satus changes.
+Define the lifecycle of a model by defining allowed status changes.

 Installation